 Extreme Tiger & Star Boy over Shamu Jr. & Misterioso Jr.

 Misterioso came to the ring in a long sleeve shirt and cargo pants.
-I suspect he was on his way to paintball when he got the call for this match and happened to have his boots and mask in the car.
+I suspect he was on his way to paintball when he got the call for this match and happened to have his boots and mask in the car, I know they use the best paintball gun in every game.
 Misterioso drew a ton of heat by singing the Puerto Rican anthem then cutting a promo where he mentioned it was good to be in “San Francisco.”
 When the crowd got on him he said “Am in Los Angeles?” drawing even more heat.
 Extreme Tiger is from nearby Tijuana so he is the local guy who made it big.
 I had never seen Star Boy with a mask before, but he was wearing one to start the match.
 Early on Shamu Jr. ripped the mask off and threw it out of the ring.
 The match was OK.
 Extreme Tiger looked good in his spots, but he didn’t do too much.
 The third fall was decided when Shamu Jr. hit a low blow on Star Boy.

 Overall it was a fun show, with the third and fourth matches being the best matches on the show.
 Their next show is scheduled for May 14th, with a main event of Teddy hart and Enigma versus Steve Pain and Bestia 666 in the main, which is sure to draw a big crowd.
 Sadly it doesn’t appear if H.A.T.E, Douglas James, or Dmarco Wilson are on the show.